FEATURED PROGRAMS on Blue Ridge PBS

 Be sure to check our schedule for additional air times!

-All Creatures Great and Small on Masterpiece
+All Creatures Great and Small: Between the Pages

 Discover the incredible characters and epic stories that have shaped America’s past and present.
 Television’s most-watched history series, acclaimed by viewers and critics alike, has been honored with every major broadcast award.

 - August 3 @ 9pm – Jesse Owens

 On April 2, 1936, when the 22-year-old son of a sharecropper entered the Olympic Stadium in Berlin, he was, he later remembered, barely able to control his anger.
 “I was angry because of the insults that Hitler and the other German leaders had hurled at me and my Negro teammates on the Olympic squad.”
 The young athlete would channel his raw emotions into some of the most remarkable achievements in the history of athletics, winning four gold medals.

 - August 3 @ 10pm – The Fight

 Learn the interweaving stories of two extraordinary men, boxers Max Schmeling of Germany and American Joe Louis, culminating in what was arguably the most politicized sporting event in history: the 1938 heavyweight championship of the world.

 - August 24 @ 8pm – The Big Burn